 In terms of market share, FanDuel had control of 40% of the online sportsbook U.S. market in Q4 2020, down from 46% in the previous quarter, with 28.3% market share globally.
 FanDuel also captured a 20% market share slice of the entire iGaming.
 According to the company’s website, FanDuel now has over 12 million registered users.

 Want to invest in gambling business, but not sure where to start?
 Luckily, we’ve got a market-beating selection of stocks just for you to choose from.
-Click here to start a free trial with MyWallSt today.
+Click here to get free access with MyWallSt today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.